 Note that, without successful LAN-layer routing, a MANET does not have full node-to-node connectivity and thus does not meet the definition of a LAN given in 1.9 LANs and Ethernet.
 With either LAN-layer or IP-layer routing, one or more MANET nodes may serve as gateways to the Internet.

-Note also that MANETs in general do not support broadcast, unless the forwarding of broadcast messages throughout the MANET is built in to the routing mechanism.
+Note also that MANETs in general do not support broadcast or multicast, unless the forwarding of broadcast and multicast messages throughout the MANET is built in to the routing mechanism.
 This can complicate the operation of IPv4 and IPv6 networks, even assuming that the MANET routing mechanism replaces the need for broadcast/multicast protocols like IPv4’s ARP (7.9 Address Resolution Protocol: ARP) and IPv6’s Neighbor Discovery (8.6 Neighbor Discovery) that otherwise play important roles in local packet delivery.
-For example, the common IPv4 address-assignment mechanism we will describe in 7.8 Dynamic Host Configuration Protocol (DHCP) relies on broadcast and so often needs adaptation.
+For example, the common IPv4 address-assignment mechanism we will describe in 7.10 Dynamic Host Configuration Protocol (DHCP) relies on broadcast and so often needs adaptation.
 Similarly, IPv6 relies on multicast for several ancillary services, including address assignment (8.7.3 DHCPv6) and duplicate address detection (8.7.1 Duplicate Address Detection).

 Finally, we observe that while MANETs are of great theoretical interest, their practical impact has been modest; they are almost unknown, for example, in corporate environments.
 They appear most useful in emergency situations, rural settings, and settings where the conventional infrastructure network has failed or been disabled.